a01sa01to/README-Maker/README.md

 3. Access to your GitHub Pages of the Repo.
 4. Create.
 5. Move the downloaded file to Repo.
+6. Just in case, check the created README.md before you push to the repo.

 ## Author